 Biography

 Ariana B. Kiener is an Associate in the Firm’s Minneapolis office and practices in the Firm’s Consumer Protection group, where she works primarily on class actions.
 Ari represents consumers in a wide range of cases but focuses her practice on representing consumers who have been harmed by inaccurate background checks and credit reports.
-Her career settlements are valued at nearly $70 million.
+Her career settlements are valued at more than $100 million.

 Before joining the Firm, Ari worked for several years in education, first as a classroom teacher (through a Fulbright Scholarship in Northeastern Thailand) and eventually as the communications director for an education advocacy nonprofit organization.
 While in law school, she clerked at the Firm and served as a Certified Student Attorney and Student Director with the Mitchell Hamline Employment Discrimination Mediation Representation Clinic.